Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ## Prerequisites

 Prior to installation ensure that PowerShell 2 or higher is installed.
+NServiceBus PowerShell modules are compatible with PowerShell 5.
+Versions of PowerShell later than 5 are not supported and might not work as expected.

 ## Installation